ntiep/esp-idf-VSCode-template/README.md

 ``make monitor`` will now output a log file in the ``logs/`` directory, and functions like the original.
 ``make log`` also outputs a log file in ``logs/`` but does not contain a console.
 It pipes all output to stderr which can be read by VSCode task window.

+## Windows Specific
+Msys2 needs to be installed and its path to bash.exe needs to be specified.